jsgoyette/wanchain-docs/tutorial-crosschain-bitcoin.md

 4. Wait for a followup contract call on the original chain from the Storeman group that finalizes the transfer.

-Since Bitcoin doesn't have smart contracts, the first and last steps are handled a bit differently for Bitcoin cross-chain transactions.
+Since Bitcoin does not have smart contracts, the first and last steps are handled a bit differently for Bitcoin cross-chain transactions.
 Accordingly, to make a Bitcoin inbound transaction, the steps are instead: